How to Get a Mortgage with a High DTI Ratio (2024 Update)

 You can use free budgeting tools, like You Need a Budget or Empower's Personal Capital, to help you prioritize which debts to pay down first.

-However, remember that reducing monthly debt payments, not the total debt, is what will affect your DTI ratio.
+However, reducing monthly debt payments, not the total debt, is what will affect your DTI ratio.
 Simply reducing debts (such as car loans and personal loans) without fully clearing them may not change the ratio, notes David Naimey from Society Mortgage.

 Taking on a side job that matches your skills and interests can also boost your DTI ratio.
 Many lenders consider this extra income when calculating your DTI ratio.
 However, you must have worked the side job for at least one year for the income to be included in your ratio, according to Naimey.